George E. Schafer Award

 There are no restrictions as to rank, age, or membership in the Society.
 Nominees must be Regular, Reserve, Guard, or retired flight surgeons.
 Nominees should be flight surgeons who have actively engaged in support of the flying and special operations missions during their careers.

 Members of the Board of Governors of the Society and previous winners of this award may make nominations.
 The Chairman of the Awards Committee of the Society will prepare and send a letter to the members of the Board and post a call for nominations in the FlightLines publication requesting nominations for the award.
 The nomination will consist of a one-page narrative summary outlining the nominee’s qualifications for the award and accomplishments.
-Nomination packages must be received by the Chairman of the Awards Committee by 28 February 2020.
+Nomination packages must be received by the Chairman of the Awards Committee.

 The Chairman of the Awards Committee will prepare a ballot on which will appear the names of the nominees.
 The ballot will consist of all nominations received in the current year as well as all nominations received (but not selected) during the past two years.
 The ballot, as well as a copy of the nominees’ nomination narratives, will be provided to each voting member of the Board of Governors.